 - TRIO Student Support Services (TRIO SSS): (831) 646-4246

 Monterey Peninsula College currently welcomes 40+ students from 20 countries.
 The International Student Programs Office offers comprehensive support and services to assist students (see International Student Programs).
 The following documentation is required by federal law in order to be considered for admission:

-- An International application which may be downloaded from the MPC website www.mpc.edu/isp;
+- An International application, in addition to the general MPC admissions application, which may be downloaded from the MPC website www.mpc.edu/isp;

 - Official copies of all academic records showing subjects taken and grades earned;

 - Financial certification form (available at above-listed website) and bank statement(s) from the student and/or student sponsor(s);

 - Evidence of English language proficiency (for all applicants whose native/first language is not English) satisfied by a minimum TOEFL score of 450 paper-based; 133 computer-based (CBT); or 45 Internet-based test (iBT).